MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

 1. In the left pane, select **Folders** to view the list of folders in the environment.

 1. Select the desired folder.
-All active folders, guides, images, 3D models, videos, and object anchors in the folder display.
+All active folders, guides, images, 3D objects, videos, and object anchors in the folder display.

 ## Activate, deactivate, or delete a folder